NTU-Mecatron/workshop_ws/README.md

 In the gate area of the simulation, there is a orange flare in front of the gate which acts as an obstacle.
 In this case, you may choose to implement obstacle avoidance logic if you wish, and of course it would be a bonus point.
 However, it is not a requirement for the probation task.

-If you choose not to implement obstacle avoidance, you may reset the simulation if the vehicle's initial position faces an obstacle or wall.
+If you choose not to implement obstacle avoidance, you may reset the simulation if the vehicle's initial position faces an obstacle.

 **Note:** We advice you to focus on the main task which is to go through the gate without obstacle avoidance.
 If there is time left, you may then implement obstacle avoidance logic.